Kozuka with Oar Design, Signed: Yujo saku; authenticated by Mitsumasa (kao)

 Muromachi period (16th century)

-The thin, large iron tsuba features an abstract openwork depiction of the moon's shadow reflected on the water's surface.
+This thin, large iron tsuba features an abstract openwork depiction of moonlit water.

 Country